Want to cycle with your small dog? These five dog baskets for bikes are a safe and secure way to transport your adventurous pup.

 Safety Tip #3: Be sensible about where you cycle with your pup.

-Safety isn’t the only consideration – you also need to think about your dog’s feelings.
+Safety isn’t the only consideration – you also need to think about your dog’s feelings when in a carrier.

 Some dogs love having the wind in their face while watching the world whizz past.
 But others find cycling to be a frightening ordeal.